 We've previously discussed in detail how to choose a host for your WordPress website.
 For the purposes of hosting your podcast, we recommend getting started with some robust managed hosting, such as that offered by WP Engine.

-WP Engine specialize in WordPress hosting, offer exceptional support, and have useful tools you can access directly from your WordPress dashboard.
+WP Engine specializes in WordPress hosting, offers exceptional support, and has useful tools you can access directly from your WordPress dashboard.

 3. WordPress theme

 There are thousands of free and premium themes available in the WordPress theme directory – you can search and install these from your WordPress Dashboard by going to Appearance → Themes → Add New.
 One of the recent (free) themes which are included in all WordPress installations (the Twenty Something series) would be a convenient starting point.
 You can always change your theme later.

 If you aren't familiar with WordPress, check out our top tips on creating a low-maintenance WordPress website.
 If you choose your theme wisely, you won't even need to do any code – perfect for non-techies!
 CodeinWP has a good list of free WordPress themes.